-Public images
+- Public images

-- Full-ECS images - ISO images
+- Full-ECS images

+- ISO images

+- Private images created from a Windows or SUSE public image

+- Private images created from a KooGallery image

-7 Image Optimization
+8 Image Optimization

-7.1 Must I Install Guest OS Drivers on an ECS?
+8.1 Must I Install Guest OS Drivers on an ECS?

 Installing Guest OS drivers on an ECS improves your experience in using the ECS.
 In addition, it also ensures high reliability and stability of ECSs.